emerichunter/emerichunter.github.io/_drafts/2021-06-08-optimizing-functions.md

 * You can find this in the CREATE FUNCTION page: *A query using a volatile function will re-evaluate the function at every row where its value is needed.* In other words, this is bad for performance because there will be no caching the results. (ref https://www.postgresql.org/docs/current/xfunc-volatility.html)
 * Indexes on VOLATILE functions are prohibited.
 No way to index the result to get faster query.
-* As a result of being the default behavior, any SQL developing software (such as PgAdmin or others) do not display the type and just assume the type is VOLATILE.
+* As a result of being the default behavior, any SQL developing software (such as PgAdmin or others) do not display the type and just assumes the type is VOLATILE.

 Tip #1:
 *Use explicit type.*

 Tip #2:
 *Use the strictest type to the behavior you expect from your function.
 If the type is not permissive enough the database will tell you by throwing an error.*
+From the doc: a function containing only SELECT commands can safely be marked STABLE.
+Same for timestamps with timezone.

 Tip #3:
 *Index whenever you can using the right kind of index (more about that in another post).
 Only IMMUTABLE and STABLE functions allow for this.*

 Tip #4:
 *Take note that tip #3 implies that the index will be replicated on the secondaries.
 Use this to your advantage.
 The index can lower the cost of the calculations made by the functions but could also just be used to balance CPU and memory usage to the standby servers (if no index is used).*

+What not to do:
+#1:

 ### Parallel whenever possible